 Traditional farming landscapes of field barns and dry stone walls in the valley of Wensleydale.
-In Winter, cattle were kept in these barns and fed with hay.
 The landscape has been farmed for thousands of years.
-Prior to this, it was covered in woodland.

 The Yorkshire Dales is famous for its limestone scenery.
 The grey rock was formed from the shells and skeletons of billions of sea creatures, laid down millions of years ago in tropical oceans.
 Ancient glaciers moving over the landscape and then rainwater over thousands of years, produced the cracks (or grykes) of the landscape that exists today.
 In the distance is the Ribblehead Viaduct, built by 1000 navvies in Victorian times.
 It has 24 arches and is part of the Settle to Carlisle railway line.

 A dilapidated building in the middle of the moors.